ikossaczky/ikossaczky.github.io/docs/_posts/2021-01-01-command-line-cheatsheet.md

 `bundle exec jekyll serve`: run webpage locally

 ## Docker
-`docker ps`: show all running containers:
+`docker ps`: show all running containers
 - -a show all (also stopped) containers

 `docker cp <container-id>:/abs-src-path abs-dest-path`: copy file/folder from abs-src-path in running docker container with container-id to abs-dest-path on the host machine.